Iterated function system quasiarcs: Open questions and further directions for research

 \section{Open questions and further directions for research}

 The obvious task left uncompleted by this work is an optimal version of Theorem \ref{thm_BT_intro}: \begin{question} Give necessary and sufficient conditions for an IFS arc $(\Ss, \gamma)$ to be an IFS quasiarc in terms of the similarities in $\Ss$ alone. \end{question} It would be particularly interesting if there was a simple characterization of IFS quasiarcs, rather than an exhaustive list of cases.
+A similar question can be posed regarding necessary and sufficient conditions for an IFS path to be an IFS arc; this question is likely very difficult.
+More approachable is the question of sharpness of Theorem \ref{thm_non-inj}.